 Njelele Art Station

-Njelele Art Station is an independent project space located in downtown Harare, established in 2013 by artist-architect Dana Whabira.
+Njelele Art Station is an independent project space located in downtown Harare, established in 2013 by artist Dana Whabira.
 Named after a sacred shrine and located on the oldest street of the city, Njelele acts as an urban laboratory that focuses on contemporary, experimental and public art practice.
 We support the development of a residency programme and professional exchanges for artists, curators and writers, concerned particularly with questions around publication/s, libraries and archives.
-Our finance also extends to assisting with the formalisation of the organisational structure, the conversion of the residency space and documentation and marketing of programmes.
+Our finance also extends to assisting with organisational development, the conversion of the residency space and documentation and marketing of the project programme.
+For more info go here.
+Facebook.
+Instagram

 Theatre and Performing Arts

 Founded in 2006, Savanna Trust engages citizens through theatre and other art forms to advocate for their rights and transform communities.
 Over the past ten years, Savanna Trust has trained more than 200 artists from Zimbabwe and the SADC region in various aspects of theatre and arts management.
+They have also produced award winning plays that have been performed locally and in SADC region.
 We support their SADC Theatre Camp, the Novel Script Writing Project, a Directors Residency and a strategic review process for the organisation.
+For more info go here.